 Toward the end of the year, each novice is asked to formulate a plan to live the vows within his or her current state of life.

-Because we are a self-supporting Order, each novice contributes in tithing (1% of a friar's take home salary) to the community, as do all professed, as a witness to corporate poverty.
-This covers the cost of participating in the yearly Retreat, which includes lodging and all meals, and the cost of the Order's formal habit given at profession.
+Because we are a self-supporting Order, each novice will contribute through stewardship to the community (1% of net take home pay or $400 during Novitiate) , as do all professed, as a witness to corporate poverty.
+This covers the cost of participating in the yearly Retreat, which includes lodging and all meals, and the cost of the Order’s formal habit given at profession.